The Martial Compendium 5E

 Improved Battle Arcana

-At 14th level, your Battle Arcana extends beyond cantrips, allowing you to also cast an instantaneous spell with a casting time of 1 Action in place of an attack.
+At 14th level, your Battle Arcana extends beyond cantrips, allowing you to cast an instantaneous spell with a casting time of 1 Action in place of an attack.

 Arcane Flourish